conda/conda/docs/source/build_tutorials/pkgs.rst

 environments.

 Provide the script with your choices about where to install conda and whether or not the path will be added to your environment.
-I will assume it is added to the path; otherwise you will have to know the explicit path to your conda executable.
+This tutorial will assume it is added to the path; otherwise you will have to know the explicit path to your conda executable.

 Once Conda is installed, relaunch a terminal window and confirm that: